-11. Verify graft position and adjust it forward, if necessary.
+- Verify graft position and adjust it forward, if necessary.
 Recheck graft position with angiography.

-NOTE: If an angiographic catheter is placed parallel to the stent graft, use this to perform position angiography.

-12. Loosen the safety lock from the green trigger-wire release mechanism.

-Withdraw the trigger-wire in a continuous movement until the proximal end of the graft opens (Fig. 11).
-Do not rotate the green trigger-wire knob.
-Withdraw the trigger-wire completely to release the distal attachment to the introducer.
+NOTE: If an angiographic catheter is placed parallel to the stent graft, use this to perform position angiography. - 12.
+Loosen the safety lock from the green trigger-wire release mechanism.
+Withdraw the trigger-wire slowly until the proximal end of the graft opens.
+(Fig. 11) Withdraw the trigger-wire completely to release the distal attachment to the introducer.

-NOTE: Check to make sure that all trigger-wires are removed prior to withdrawal of the introduction system
+NOTE: Check to make sure that all trigger-wires are removed prior to withdrawal of the delivery system.